 Public sector corrupt exchanges | V-Dem Institute Varieties of Democracy |

-Bribery depth (percent of public transactions where a gift or informal payment was requested) | World Bank Enterprise Surveys |
+Bribery depth | World Bank Group Enterprise Surveys |

-Bribery incidence (percent of firms experiencing at least one bribe payment request) | World Bank Enterprise Surveys |
+Bribery incidence | World Bank Group Enterprise Surveys |

 Civil justice is free of corruption | World Justice Project Rule of Law Index |